Research Interests

 Levitated mechanical systems comprising of nanoparticles have emerged as a versatile platform for sensing, as mechanical degrees of freedom couple to a wide range of external forces.
 Our work aims to leverage quantum and many-body resources in interacting levitated mechanical arrays to develop quantum sensing capabilities and build practical devices.
 A high level of control over the nanoparticle arrays will be achieved through the use of programmable optical tweezes.

-This project will be carried out in collaboration with the theory groups of Carlos Gonzalez-Ballestero at Vienna and Oriol Romero-Isart at Innsbruck, our control engineering colleagues in EEE at Manchester, and industrial partners across Europe.
+This project will be carried out in collaboration with the theory groups of Carlos Gonzalez-Ballestero at Vienna and Oriol Romero-Isart at Innsbruck, colleagues in Physics and EEE at Manchester, and industrial partners across Europe.

 The generation and control of quantum states of motion (eg, non-Gaussian states such as Fock states) in mechanical systems is an outstanding goal in our field, with implications ranging from testing collapse models in quantum physics to enhancing sensing performance.
 The challenge in achieving this goal is to introduce nonlinearities in continuous-variable degrees of freedom such as mechanical motion.